National Museum of Industrial History: Silk Gallery Hall

 While the men worked at Bethlehem Steel, women and young children worked at Lehigh Valley Silk Mills which employed even more people than the steel industry did in Bethlehem.
 The Silk Gallery serves to tell the story of these working women and children.
-This exhibit, a permanent part of the museum, walks visitors through an interactive process of how silk is made.
+This exhibit, a permanent part of the museum, walks visitors through an interactive process of how silk was made.
 Visitors are able to experience the work done by workers by holding a 20-pound bobbin tray that children carried for hours at the silk factories.
 Other tools are on display such as line shafts and looms.